Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Background

 In settings where there is perfect compliance (i.e., everyone who is encouraged to take the treatment receives the treatment), the generalized ITT effect will be equivalent to the average treatment effect.
 However, in settings when there is non-compliance, a more relevant estimand of interest is the average treatment effect across compliers---i.e., individuals who would receive the treatment if encouraged:

 Much of the existing literature has focused on identifying and estimating the \textit{within-study} complier average causal effect \citep[e.g.,][]{angrist1996identification, sovey2011instrumental, jo2002estimation, aronow2013sharp, jo2009use, feller2017principal, ding2017principal}.
-However, limited work exists on generalizing or transporting the complier average causal effect to a target population.
+In particular, \citet{angrist2010extrapolate, aronow2013beyond, mogstad2018using, gulotty2025must} examine how the IV estimate can be generalized to other subgroups or causal estimands \textit{within} the study sample.
+However, limited work exists on generalizing the complier average causal effect to a target population.
 In addition to having to account for selection bias, researchers must additionally account for the fact that the selection bias from entering a particular study is likely confounded with the propensity for compliance.
 It is this particular setting that we focus on in the paper.

+Most closely related to our proposed framework are \citet{rudolph2017robust} and \citet{clark2024transportability}. \citet{rudolph2017robust} propose targeted maximum likelihood estimators (TMLEs) for transported encouragement-design effects, including the T-CACE.
+Their setting differs from ours in the observed data structure and identification problem.
+In their setup, treatment assignment and treatment received are observed in the target population, while the outcome is missing.
+In contrast, we assume that researchers only have access to pre-treatment covariates across the target population. \citet{clark2024transportability} adopt a different set of identification assumptions (i.e., principal ignorability), which we compare in detail through simulation studies in \S F.2.

+Our framework is also related to the economics literature on marginal treatment effects (MTEs) and policy-relevant treatment effects (PRTEs) \citep{heckman2001policy, heckman2005structural, mogstad2018identification, mogstad2024instrumental, shea2023ivmte, blandhol2022tsls}.
+This literature represents CACE and other policy-relevant treatment effects as weighted averages of marginal treatment response (MTR) functions, allowing researchers to extrapolate away from the compliers and therefore examine the robustness of CACE by expanding or contracting the complier subpopulations.
+Our goal is different.
+We study a two-population generalizability problem in which extrapolating from study-sample compliers to other latent complier groups within the same population would not address the central challenge: the target population may differ from the study sample in both its covariate distribution and compliance process, and may contain only pre-treatment covariates.